dd32/td-gh-ex/readme.txt

 Theme option:
 -upload favicon from theme option by url
--Customize you site backgroud color or image
+-Customize you site background color or image
 -show 5 latest posts with thumbnail in right sidebar -activate from theme option > General settings -enable search from theme option > General settings